unsplash/import-sort-style-unsplash/README.md

 import aa from "aa";
 import bb from "bb";
 import cc from "cc";

+// Component modules sorted by name import bar from "components/bar";
+import foo from "components/foo";

 // First-party modules sorted by "relative depth" and then by name import aaa from "../../aaa";